Artist's rendering of the future, new 10,000 sq. ft. Alvarado Public

 part of the building project. |

 Local Family Gives $12, 500.00 to the New Alvarado Public Library Building Fund!
 A local family, who wishes to remain anonymous, donated $12, 500.00 to the new Alvarado Public Library Building Fund.
-This very generous donation may mean that the project may have enough funds for completion even sooner than previously anticipated. |
+(This very generous donation meant that the project had enough funds for completion even sooner than previously anticipated. ) |

 Our jobsite sign was donated by Kerry Horne of